billyprime/instasaves/README.md

 `python scrape.py /path/to/your_instagram_activity/saved/saved_collections.html /my/output/directory/`

 If you have lots of saved posts, you may need to run this a couple of times in a row, just in case of any network weirdnesses that might have exceeded the built-in retries.
+The script will skip any posts where it detects a matching file in the specified output directory.